 \subsection{Fixed-budget Performance}

-\paragraph{Fixed-budget performance metric.} Existing work on LS solvers for MaxSAT usually reports their experimental results based on (1) the number of winning instances (``\#win'') and (2) the score based on the competing solution~\cite{bergmaxsat,AlKasemM21}.
+\paragraph{Fixed-budget Performance Metric} Existing work on SLS solvers for MaxSAT usually reports their experimental results based on (1) the number of winning instances (``\#win'') and (2) the score based on the competing solution~\cite{bergmaxsat,AlKasemM21}.
 The number of winning instances presents the scope in the tested instances where a solver obtains the best solution among all competing solvers, and the score denotes the ratio between the solution quality obtained by a solver and the best-competing solver:

-$score(i) = 0$ indicates that a solver can not find a feasible solution solving the instance $i$.
+$score(i) = 0$ indicates that a solver can not find a feasible solution for the instance $i$.
 These two metrics are both calculated based on the best-found solution within a cutoff time.
 Consequently, such assessment outcomes may deviate along different cutoff times.
-Note that we are not critical of using these measures, as they can provide concrete comparison conclusions for algorithm performance orders, as shown in amounts of published papers and previous MaxSAT Evaluation competitions.
+Note that we are not critical of using these measures, as they can provide a concrete comparison for algorithm performance orders, as shown in amounts of existing work and MaxSAT Evaluation competitions.

-\paragraph{Experimental Results.} We present in Table~\ref{tab:winins} the number of instances in which a solver obtains the best solution (that is achieved by all runs of the competing solvers) in one of the tested ten runs, followed by the number (in brackets) of instances in which a solver obtains the best average results of ten runs among the competing solvers.
+\paragraph{Experimental Results} We present in Table~\ref{tab:winins} the number of instances in which a solver obtains the best solution (that is achieved by all runs of the competing solvers) in one of the tested ten runs, followed by the number (in brackets) of instances in which a solver obtains the best average results of ten runs among the competing solvers.
+Note that we omit numbers in brackets if they are identical to the former ones.
 Results are categorized for the four tested instance sets.
-Due to the space issue, we denote SATLike as SATLike3.0 in the following text.
 According to Table~\ref{tab:winins}, NuWLS obtains significant advantages against the other solvers, and BandMax and MaxFPS show similar performance across the four tested benchmark tracks.
-BandMax and MaxFPS win on more instances than SATLike when comparing the best of ten runs, but such advantages diminish when comparing the average of ten runs (as shown in the numbers in brackets).
-This observation indicates the necessity of performing multiple trials for comparing incomplete solvers. \begingroup \endgroup
+BandMax and MaxFPS win on more instances than SATLike when comparing the best of ten runs, but such advantages diminish when comparing the average of ten runs (as shown in the brackets).
+This observation indicates the necessity of performing multiple trials when comparing SLS solvers. \begingroup \endgroup